 Records will cost $10 for up to ten pages and $5 for every additional ten pages.
 Requesters can ask for up to five pieces of information at a time.
 They can also visit the DPA at the same address.

-If you need multiple Delaware public records and the process seems too expensive and complicated, use our form to request this information quickly and for free.
+If you need multiple Delaware public records and the process seems too expensive and complicated, use this resource to request this information quickly and for free.
+A more in-depth overview of accessing Delaware marital records or looking up DE divorces can allow for a seamless search.

 References